You are here:

-- If the adult victim is capable, he/she will be encouraged to accept the care or services offered by the Department of Senior & Adult Services, and/or referral to other community agencies.
+- If the adult victim is capable, he/she will be encouraged to accept the care or services offered by the Division of Senior and Adult Services, and/or referral to other community agencies.
 Whenever possible, Adult Protective Services staff will assist the adult to remain in his/her home or community.

 - Some adults may refuse help.
 Legally, services cannot be forced on an adult, except as specified by law.

 - Legal action is taken only after all other appropriate solutions have been explored.

 Click here to listen to: "Elder Abuse, It's Time We Talk About it!"